-- When cleaning under floor or chassis, be careful not to injure your hands. - Exhaust gases cause the exhaust pipe to become quite hot.
-When washing the vehicle, be careful not to touch the pipe until it has cooled sufficiently, as touching a hot exhaust pipe can cause burns. - Rinse off loose dirt with a hose.
+When cleaning under floor or chassis, be careful not to injure your hands.

+- Rinse off loose dirt with a hose.
 Remove any mud or road salt from the underside of the vehicle or the wheel wells. - 2.
 Wash with a mild car-wash soap, mixed according to the manufacturer's instructions.
 Use a soft cotton mitt and keep it wet by dipping it frequently into the wash water.
 Do not rub hard-let the soap and water remove the dirt.